Search

 RedHat Enterprise Linux and derivatives

-Note: On RHEL platforms, Transparent Huge Pages are usually active by default.
+Note: On rhel platforms, Transparent Huge Pages are usually active by default.
 Please check the Notes section below on how to deactivate them.

 Disable the Varnish DNF Module in EL 8